tremho/odp-documentation/guide_book/src/how/ec/battery/11-tests.md

 Tests are assumed to execute in their own thread and succeed when completing that thread.

 To maintain consistency with the way we execute our methods in general, we choose to employ Embassy `Executor` here again.
-This makes sense because it is the same mechanisims by which our `main()` tasks have been dispatched.
+This makes sense because it is the same mechanism by which our `main()` tasks have been dispatched.

 But a test framework assumes the system under test -- in this case what we do in `executor.run()` -- will exit cleanly when completed.
 But Embassy `executor.run()` is designed to be non-returning function and there is no way to break its loop.
 The only remedy is to exit the process altogether, which is kind of a nuclear option but it does signal to the test framework that tests are complete for this unit.